 Individual users are responsible for knowing what information resources are available, remembering that the members of the University community share them, and refraining from all acts that waste or prevent others from using these resources or from using them in whatever ways have been proscribed by the University and the laws of the state and federal governments.
 Programs that use large amounts of bandwidth may be disabled if they interfere with academic or administrative functions.

 Recreational use of Georgia Southwestern State University computing resources is prohibited to the extent this activity interferes with academic pursuits.
-Recreational computing includes game playing and downloading music or video files.
+Recreational computing includes game playing, downloading music or video files.

 It is the user's responsibility to be aware of the potential for and possible effects of manipulating information, especially in electronic form, to understand the changeable nature of electronically stored information, and to verify the integrity and completeness of information that is compiled or used.

-Users may not install hardware or change equipment configurations on desktop PC systems without prior approval of the Office of Information and Instructional Technology.
+Users may not install hardware or change equipment configurations on desktop PC systems without prior approval of IIT.
 Users may not install software on desktop PC systems located in public computing facilities.
 Installation of software on assigned desktop systems will be subject to provisions outlined in section 4.11.

-4.6 Use of desktop systems - Users are responsible for the security and integrity of University information stored on assigned desktop systems.
+Users of computers on the university’s network are responsible for the security and integrity of University information stored on assigned desktop systems.
 This responsibility includes making regular backups, and controlling physical and network access to the machine.
 Users must protect passwords or other information that can be used to gain access to other campus computing resources.

 Users may not run or otherwise configure software or hardware to intentionally allow access by unauthorized users (see section 2.3).